Analysis of quantum coherence in bismuth-doped silicon: a system of strongly coupled spin qubits: Introduction

-The present study investigates the implications of the very large hyperfine coupling, $\frac{A}{2\pi}=1.4754$ GHz of Si:Bi, as well as its large nuclear spin.
-While mixing of the Zeeman sublevels $|m_S,m_I\rangle$ is not unexpected and has even been investigated for Si:P for weak magnetic fields \cite{Itoh}, for Si:Bi the regime where the hyperfine coupling competes with the external field, i.e. $A \sim \mu B_0/\hbar$, is attained for magnetic fields $B_0 \simeq 0.1 - 0.6$ T which are moderate, but within the normal EPR range.
-In a previous paper \cite{Mohammady} we identified interesting consequences in this range of magnetic fields.
-In particular, we identified a set of points and field values associated with ``cancellation resonances'', thus named because of an analogy with the electron spin echo envelope modulation (ESEEM) phenomenon of ``exact cancellation'' \cite{Schweiger}.
-At the cancellation resonances, as we see below, the system Hamiltonian takes a simpler form.
-Here we investigate the relative advantages of these regimes for QIP.
+The present study investigates the implications of the very large hyperfine coupling, $A/2\pi=1.4754$ GHz of Si:Bi, as well as its large nuclear spin.
+Mixing of the Zeeman sublevels $|m_S,m_I\rangle$, achieved in the regime where the hyperfine coupling competes with the external field, which we call the ``intermediate-field regime'', is not unexpected and has even been investigated for Si:P for weak magnetic fields \cite{Itoh}.
+However, for Si:Bi this regime is attained for magnetic fields $B \simeq 0.1 - 0.6$ T which are moderate, but within the normal EPR range.
+In a previous paper \cite{Mohammady}, we identified interesting consequences in this range of magnetic fields.
+Because the Rabi oscillation speed of a spin is dependent on its coupling strength to an external oscillating magnetic field, and the ratio of nuclear to electron coupling strengths is $2.488 \times 10^{-4}$, EPR pulses are orders of magnitude faster than NMR ones.
+We identified a set of 4-states of Si:Bi, which are, at high fields, entirely analogous to the 4-level subspace of Si:P. At the stated magnetic field range, all four possible transitions required for two-qubit universal quantum computation may be driven by fast EPR pulses (on a nanosecond timescale), while in Si:P two of the transitions require slow NMR pulses.
+A recent experimental study using an S-band (4 GHz) pulsed EPR spectrometer \cite{Zurich} demonstrated the possibility of this strategy in Si:Bi.\\

-A recent experimental study using an S-band (4 GHz) pulsed EPR spectrometer \cite{Zurich} identified a set of 4-states of Si:Bi which are, at high fields, entirely analogous to the 4-level subspace of Si:P but have the advantage that all four possible transitions may be driven by fast EPR transitions (on a nanosecond timescale), in contrast to Si:P, where the two NMR transitions are three orders of magnitude slower.
-The study showed that for Si:Bi in the intermediate field regime, it is possible to equalize the time for a $\pi$-rotation of two transitions which correspond to an EPR and NMR transition respectively, at high fields.
-We show that this represents a novel scheme to implement universal quantum computation using, exclusively, fast EPR technology.
-This represents a clear advantage offered by the Si:Bi system.
+Furthermore, we identified a set of special magnetic field values: we show that here, the effect of the external field is wholly or partly cancelled by a component of the hyperfine interaction.
+We refer to this set of field values as ``cancellation resonances''.
+We show that the cancellation resonance points are closely associated with with minima and maxima of the EPR spectral frequencies, (i.e. where $df/dB=0$).
+We discuss an interesting analogy with the electron spin echo envelope modulation (ESEEM) phenomenon of ``exact cancellation'' \cite{Schweiger}, where like for the cancellation resonances, the system Hamiltonian takes a simpler form.
+In exact cancellation, this leads to insensitivity to certain types of ensemble averaging.
+In \cite{Mohammady}, it was found that an analogous insensitivity to ensemble averaging over spin-exchange perturbations was seen at these points.